John Thomas Corley: Korean War

 General Corley was one of twenty-one commanders personally requested by General Douglas MacArthur for duty in the Far East shortly after the invasion of South Korea by North Korea.

 He served as battalion commander of the 24th Infantry Regiment, 25th Infantry Division, a segregated regiment composed of black enlisted men and mostly white officers.
 Corley led his troops in close combat and earned an oak leaf cluster for his Distinguished Service Cross and three additional clusters for his Silver Star between August and November 1950.
 By 10 August 1950, he had earned his sixth Silver Star Medal when he again moved to the front to coordinate the attack under heavy small-arms and mortar fire.
 When a radio man was injured, he personally administered first aid and carried him back for evacuation.
 Near Haman, Korea, his battalion was fighting to take hilly and mountainous terrain when it came under a withering North Korean counter-attack.
 On multiple occasions when his company was beaten back by superior numbers, Corley rushed to the front and personally reorganized the retreating men to halt the enemy advance.
 Under heavy fire, he personally called for fire missions with brutal accuracy and devastating effect on the enemy.
 Corley went on to earn two additional Silver Stars in Korea.
 His later Silver Star citations noted that Corley would only return from the front when the division commander ordered him to do so.

 After Korea, Corley served as chief of the Infantry Branch before graduating from Army War College at Carlisle Barracks, Pennsylvania, in 1954.
 He served with 7th Army in Europe from August 1954 to August 1957, and then served as director of the Infantry School's Infantry School's Ranger Department at Fort Benning, Georgia, from August 1957 to May 1960.
 He next served as deputy chief of staff, Allied Land Forces, with SHAPE in Denmark from June 1960 to May 1962.
 Gen Corley became assistant division commander of the 2nd Infantry Division at Fort Benning, Georgia, in June 1962, and he was assigned as chief of staff, 1st Army in New York, in June 1964.
 His final assignment was as deputy commanding general at the U.S. Army's Infantry Training Center, Fort Jackson, South Carolina, from January 1966 until his retirement from the Army on 30 September 1966.

 General Corley died at the age of 62 on 16 April 1977.
 In 2003, Brigadier General Corley was posthumously inducted into the Ranger Hall of Fame.

 Family

-He and his wife, Mrs. Mary Buckley Corley, would have 4 sons (John, James, Robert and Michael) and 2 daughters (Mary and Ellen).
-One son, 1LT John Thomas Corley, Jr., USMA 1967, would be killed in Vietnam.
+He and his wife, Mrs. Mary Buckley Corley, would have 4 sons (John, James, Robert and Michael) and 3 daughters (Mary, Ellen, and Carol).
+One son, 1LT John Thomas Corley Jr., USMA 1967, would be killed in Vietnam.
 Two of his children, Michael and Ellen served as officers in the active duty army; both retiring at the rank of Colonel.